Building and Nourishing Adult Faith

 in Christ.
 We are here for you.
 We'll listen to you, talk with you, pray with you, and serve you.
 Please call.

 If you are interested in becoming Catholic, or more fully Catholic, please call the parish office.
 We'll connect you with people who can answer your questions.
 We welcome new people into our faith and into our parish family through a process called the Rite of Christian Initiation for Adults (RCIA).
 This involves conversations, prayer, and other preparation.
 We'll work with you all along the way.
-This is a warm, loving parish family, and you'll be warmly welcomed.
+This is a loving parish family and you will be warmly welcomed.
 The volunteer who coordinates RCIA is Camie Withrow.
+See our RCIA flyer for more information.

 A Discussion of CCO Groups